nomisRev/Saga/README.md

 }
 ```

-The saga design pattern is a way to manage data consistency across microservices in distributed transaction scenarios.
+The saga design pattern is a common pattern to manage data consistency across microservices in distributed transaction scenarios.

-A [Saga] is useful when you need to manage data in a consistent manner across services in distributed transaction scenarios.
-Or when you need to compose multiple [action]s with a [compensation] that needs to run in a transaction like style.
+Or when you need to compose multiple `action` with a `compensation` that needs to run in a transaction like manner.

-For example, let's say that we have following domain types `Order`, `Payment`.
+For example, let's say that we have the following domain types `Order`, `Payment`.

 ```kotlin
 data class Order(val id: UUID, val amount: Long)